 Minimizes Pressure Ulcers

-This metric gauges the percent of long-term patients who are suffering from new or worsened pressure ulcers .
-We factor in this statistic in computing both nursing and long-term care grades.
+This metric indicates the percent of long-term stay patients who are suffering from pressure ulcers or bed sores.
+We bake this statistic into both nursing and long-term care grades.

 Minimizes Serious Falls

 In Episcopal Church Home of Minnesota, 3.86% of Patients had Serious Falls